Skip to Content

 Installation

-Run the following commands in the React project directory:
+Run the following command in the React project directory:

 npm: